-COUN 690.
-Internship I. (3)

-This course requires completion of a supervised internship for students in the Counseling program.
-These courses are taken over two consecutive semesters, with two registrations (PSYH 690 and PSYH 691).
-These courses are intended to provide students with a comprehensive work experience of a professional counselor.
-Prerequisite: candidacy in the M.A.
-Psychology Program.
-Cross-listed as PSYH 690.
-COUN 691.
-Internship II.
+COUN 690: Internship I, (3).
+This course requires completion of a supervised internship for students in the Counseling Psychology program.
+These courses are taken over two consecutive semesters, with two registrations (COUN 690 and COUN 691).
+These courses are intended to provide students with the comprehensive work experience of a professional counselor.
+Prerequisite: Candidacy in the M.A.
+Psychology program.
+Cross-listed with PSYH 690.

+COUN 691: Internship II, (3).
 This course completes the internship requirements for students in the Counseling Psychology program.
-Prerequisite: PSYH 690 and candidacy in the M.A.
-Psychology Program.
-Cross-listed as PSYH 691.
+Prerequisites: COUN 690 and candidacy in the M.A.
+Psychology program.
+Cross-listed with PSYH 691.